Zhouxunzhe/BestMan_Pybullet/Install/install.md

 ### Algorithm Submodule install

-> *In order to prevent conflicts in environment dependencies between different algorithm submodules in each module, we isolate the environments of each algorithm submodule of BestMan from each other for efficient management and calling.*
+> ***Note**: In order to prevent conflicts in environment dependencies between different algorithm submodules in each module, we isolate the environments of each algorithm submodule of BestMan from each other for efficient management and calling.*

 If you want to install and use centain submodule, please see `install.md` in submodule dir.
 Such as: